 Long working hours affect not only employees but also their families.
 Family-friendly policies — including paid parental and sick leave, breastfeeding support, affordable and quality childcare, flexible work arrangements and access to minimum social protection measures — are not only linked to better workforce productivity and the ability to attract, motivate and retain employees, but also result in healthier, better-educated children, greater gender equality and sustainable growth.
 However, for hundreds of millions of workers in global supply chains, basic entitlements that provide them with the time, services and resources to support their families are widely absent.

-Working time is a key factor that can either help facilitate work-life balance (e.g. through reductions in working hours and certain forms of flexible working time arrangements) or hinder it (e.g. excessively long hours, unpredictable schedules).
+Working time is a key factor that can either help facilitate work-life balance (e.g. through reductions in working hours and providing certain forms of flexible working time arrangements) or hinder it (e.g. excessively long hours, unpredictable schedules).
 Businesses can ensure work-life balance by implementing family-friendly policies aligned with international labour standards on work-life balance.

 Prevalence of Working Time Violations

 A study by the International Labour Organization (ILO) and the World Health Organization (WHO) showed that in 2016, 479 million people or 9% of the global population were working at least 55 hours/week.

 Key trends include: